 There are 50 volcanic cones in and around Auckland.
 But don’t worry, most of them are extinct.
 The most prominent one is Mount Rangitoto, which can be seen from the harbor.

-The 85 characters long Maori name for a hill in Hawke’s Bay is the longest place-name found in any English-speaking country.
+The 85-character-long Maori name for a hill in Hawke’s Bay is the longest place-name found in any English-speaking country.

-It is, Taumatawhakatangihangaoauauotameteaturipukakapikimaungah-oronukupokaiwhenuakitanatahu, which roughly translates, “the place where Tamatea, the man with the big knees, who slid, climbed and swallowed mountains, known as the land-eater, played his nose flute to his loved ones”.
+It is, Taumatawhakatangihangaoauauotameteaturipukakapikimaungah-oronukupokaiwhenuakitanatahu, which roughly translates to, “the place where Tamatea, the man with the big knees, who slid, climbed and swallowed mountains, known as the land-eater, played his nose flute to his loved ones.

 21. Jedi Religion